hasindu2008/slow5lib/README.md

 ### Current limitations & future work

 slow5lib is a reference implementation for SLOW5 format.
-Depending on the interest from the community, the following limitations could be overcome and more performance optimis  ations can be performed.
+Depending on the interest from the community, the following limitations could be overcome and more performance optimisations can be performed.
 Open a GitHub issue if you are interested.
 Contributions are welcome.

 - No native windows support: slow5lib works well on Windows through WSL, in fact, this is my primary development environment.
 I am not aware of anyone using native Windows for nanopore bioinformatics.
 However, if needed, [methods used for minimap2](https://github.com/lh3/minimap2/issues/19) can be adopted.
-- svb-zd compression does not big-endian systems: As of version 1.2.0, slow5lib supports big-endian systems (e.g., IBM Z), except for svb-zd compression that uses [StreamVByte](https://github.com/lemire/streamvbyte) that does not support big-endian.
+- svb-zd and ex-zd compression does not support big-endian systems: As of version 1.2.0, slow5lib supports big-endian systems (e.g., IBM Z), except for svb-zd and ex-zd compression that uses [StreamVByte](https://github.com/lemire/streamvbyte) that does not support big-endian.
 Note: Not to be confused with big.LITTLE architecture which is something else on which all features of slow5lib already works.
 - When running with >64 threads, malloc() calls could reduce the thread efficiency.
 If that is the case, frequent mallocs could be replaced with kalloc in [klib](https://github.com/attractivechaos/klib).
 Alternatively, preloading tcmalloc or jemalloc would do.
 - Aggressive compiler optimisations (e.g.,  -O3) and architecture-specific compiler optimisations (e.g., -march=native) are not used in the makefile.
 These flags will improve performance at the cost of limited portability.
 These could be provided in a separate make target.